Harvey Epstein: In popular culture

-On November 2, 2024, Harvey Epstein was played by John Mulaney in a Saturday Night Live sketch about the struggle of running for office when his name evokes the notorious sex offenders Harvey Weinstein and Jeffrey Epstein.
-Harvey Epstein, a fan of the show, told The New York Times that he found it "ridiculously funny" and could not stop laughing.
-He reflected, "I’ve been Harvey Epstein my whole life" and "people know me for who I am", which is a "really lovely reputation in the neighborhood".
-He encouraged readers to support survivors of sexual abuse by donating to RAINN.
+On November 2, 2024, Harvey Epstein was played by comedian John Mulaney in a Saturday Night Live sketch about the struggle of running for office when his name evokes the notorious sex offenders Harvey Weinstein and Jeffrey Epstein.
+Harvey Epstein, a fan of the show, told The New York Times that he was surprised when he was depicted and found it "ridiculously funny".
+He reflected, "I've been Harvey Epstein my whole life", and "people know me for who I am", which is a "really lovely reputation in the neighborhood".
+He encouraged readers to support survivors of sexual abuse by donating to the non-profit RAINN.

 Personal life

 Epstein lives in the East Village.
-He and his wife Anita have two children, Leila and Joshua.
+He and his wife Anita have two children, Leila and Joshua, and a rescue dog, Homer.
 Epstein is Jewish.
+Despite growing up in a Conservative, kosher-observant household on Long Island, Epstein identifies as an agnostic Jew.
+As a student at Ithaca College, he served as Hillel president and became vegan.